IsCoffeeTho/42-Born2BeRoot/README.md

 #### Guided Partitioning
 [Back To Top](#born-2-be-root)
 The Subject requires us to make atleast two encrypted partitions using **LVM** (Logical Volume Manager).
-When prompted select `Guided - use entier disk and set up encrypted LVM`.
+When prompted select `Guided - use entire disk and set up encrypted LVM`.
 It will guide through creating the partitions required.
 As for the **Partitioning Scheme** select `Separate /home, /var, and /tmp partitions` then navigate over the `<Yes>`.
 It Will then start partitioning your **VM**'s drive and this process can take a while (depending on the Drive and Ram size).